-New Year's Eve NYC 2018-2019.
+New Year's Eve NYC 2019-2020.
 The clock will strike midnight, the ball will drop, kisses will be exchanged, and the promise of a New Year will light up the night sky.
 New Year's is a time to reflect on all that's happened and set ambitious goals for the future.
 It's also a time let our hair down and celebrate.
 If there's any town that can be trusted to get New Year's right, it's New York City, where Times Square provides a focal point for the world on December 31st.
 What follows are some great opportunities for meals, cruises, comedy, parties, and general merrymaking on the 31st.
-Happy 2019!
+Happy 2020!

 Image: Anthony Quintano/Flickr

 There is no minute of the year quite as exciting as 11:59pm on December 31st in Times Square.
 The Times Square New Year's Eve Celebration and Ball Drop is easily the most famous NYE celebration in the world.
 A million people join together to celebrate this event, and over a billion people will watch it on television.
 If you’re planning to go, dress warmly, bring something to eat, and be sure to get there early (before 5pm).
 The famous ball is a 12-foot geodesic sphere weighing 11,875 pounds, covered in 2,688 Waterford crystals, powered by 32,256 Philips Luxeon Rebel LED lights, and capable of creating a palette of more than 16 million vibrant colors.
-This year's New Year’s Eve festivities offers not one, not two, but three live Times Square events.
-Dick Clark’s New Year’s Rockin’ Eve on ABC, which will be split with performances in NY and California, will include on the New York ticket- Christina Aguilera, Bastille, Dan & Shay, and New Kids on the Block.
-New Year’s Eve with Steve Harvey will also be live from Times Square, on Fox, including Robin Thicke, Florence + the Machine, Jason Aldean, Juanes, and Why Don’t We.
-CNN’s Anderson Cooper & Andy Cohen will also be hosting their second annual NYE show from Times Square as well.
+Ryan Seacrest marks his 15th year hosting Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest on ABC; this year he'll cohost with actress Lucy Hale, Pose's Billy Porter will helm festivities in New Orleans, and Ciara will host the LA telecast.

 Times Square Before the Ball Drop

 The Times Square Alliance lets New Yorkers and visitors put their wishes out to the world with the New Year’s Eve Wishing Wall.
 Write your wish and it will become some of the actual confetti released at midnight on New Year’s Eve.
 The Wishing Wall is on the Times Square Broadway plaza (btw.
-46th & 47th Sts.) and available every day but Christmas from 11am to 8pm until December 29th.
+46th & 47th Sts.) and available every day but Christmas from 11am to 8pm Dec.
+3 until December 29th.
 Every wish becomes part of the 3,000 pounds of confetti released at midnight over the one million-plus revelers in Times Square.

-On the opposite side of wishes, come Friday, December 28th, you can shred your bad memories from 2018 at the 12th Annual Good Riddance Day in Times Square.
+On the opposite side of wishes, come Friday, December 28th, you can shred your bad memories from 2019 at the 13th Annual Good Riddance Day in Times Square.
 From noon to 1pm, a Shred-it mobile truck will be on-site to destroy the worst of paper memories, giving participants a fresh start in 2019.
 Paper will be available; Times Square Plaza (btw.
 45th & 46th Sts.).
 TimesSquareNYC.org/NewYearsEve

 New Year's Eve in NYC: Comedy

 Don't stay out on the cold waiting for the ball to drop.
 Join the party at LOL Times Square Comedy Club in the heart of it all with package options for a cash bar, well bar, or even a premium all-included bar.
 Party, drink and laugh at the best New Year's Eve Celebration in the world: Times Square.
 You can see the ball drop in simultaneous translation on the screens inside the club and hear the New Year's Eve Countdown happening live at the front of LOL Times Square.
-Hosts from the club will help you navigate right to the door of the 2019 LOL Times Square New Year's Eve Bash.
+Hosts from the club will help you navigate right to the door of the 2020 LOL Times Square New Year's Eve Bash.

 New Year's Eve in NYC: Music

-Phish bring their annual New Year's jam to Madison Square Garden (also 12/28-30).
+Phish bring their annual New Year's jam to Madison Square Garden (12/28-31).